kfoynt/LocalGraphClustering/README.md

 output_SL = output_SL_fast[0][0]
 ```

-## Advanced examples and visualization
+## Advanced examples

 For advanced examples see the Jupyter notebook [here](https://github.com/kfoynt/LocalGraphClustering/blob/test_branch/notebooks/examples.ipynb).

+## Examples with visualization

-For advanced examples with visualization of the output see the Jupyter notebooks [examples with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/test_branch/notebooks/examples_with_visualization.ipynb), [more example with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/test_branch/notebooks/more_examples_with_visualization.ipynb).
+For examples with visualization of the output see the Jupyter notebooks [examples with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/test_branch/notebooks/examples_with_visualization.ipynb), [more example with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/test_branch/notebooks/more_examples_with_visualization.ipynb).

 For a comparison of spectral- and flow-based methods with visualization see the Jupyter notebook [here](https://github.com/kfoynt/LocalGraphClustering/blob/test_branch/notebooks/spectral_vs_flow_with_visualization.ipynb).